 Step 3 - Display user-submitted data in a table on the front end

-So far, you’ve learned how to use Gravity Forms to let users submit information via your website and save it as a post or custom post type.
+So far, you've learned how to use Gravity Forms to let users submit information via your website and save it as a post or custom post type.
 The next step is to display the user submitted posts on the front end of your WordPress site.
-You’ll need our Posts Table Pro plugin for this.
+You'll need our Posts Table Pro plugin for this (or WooCommerce Product Table if you're displaying user-submitted WooCommerce products).

 Posts Table Pro is a WordPress table plugin designed to list posts and other post types in a searchable, filterable table view.
 It's the perfect way to display user-submitted information because each entry is listed in a separate row of the table.
 Visitors to your website can use the search box to find specific entries, use the filters to refine the list, and sort by any column.